Sandalots/Mystify/README.md

 On-site, localised password keeper and password encryption without extruding data elsewhere without thirx party interference.

 ## Abstract
 Localised password encrypter and manager.
-Serves the console, desktop and web all asynchronously.
+Serves the console, desktop and web all asynchronously and interconnectly.

 ## Installation
 Clone this repo.
 Navigate to the Even8 cloned dir.
 Permutate main.py with python main.py [ARGS] (Node or Gateway).